JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 Before we add other similar functions, we ought to pause and consider the API this provides the user.
 There are two points, every function such as `gio_send_data`, will need to accept the `id` and `session` arguments.
 It will be tedious to so every time, following the old "don't repeat yourself" adage we ought to abstract this further.

 This can be remedied to by introducing what is often referred to as a "proxy."
 A proxy is just a representation of the graph, or pragmatically, an object that contains the id of the visualisation\index{visualisation} and a Shiny session.
-This object can subsequently be piped to other functions, thereby providing not only a cleaner but also a more consistent API.
+This object can subsequently be piped\index{pipe} to other functions, thereby providing not only a cleaner but also a more consistent API.

 ```r
 #' @export